mattiasdelang/Restaurant_Platform-PHP/README.md

 ## Explanation

-We made this platform for the course: Project 1.
+We made this platform for the course: PHP 1.

 It is a platform where people can book a table at any restaurant they want.
 The can pick the table, number of people, the time, the date.